yyxiongzju/GLapGAN/README.md

 2. initial learning rates (1e-5, 5*1e-5) for generator and discriminator

 # Datasets
+Processed ADNI data can not be released without special permission in public.
+Please email us for the whole processed adni data.
-ADNI data can be downloaded at [here](https://drive.google.com/drive/folders/1aa5PCcO6Q5W91BERt6yiSImG-dkhKHmY?usp=sharing).
+Here, we provide two samples (one health and one disease) for understanding the input data.
+The two-sample ADNI data can be downloaded at [here](https://drive.google.com/drive/folders/1aa5PCcO6Q5W91BERt6yiSImG-dkhKHmY?usp=sharing).
 Then put it under src folder.

 # Trained models